haozixin/ASLSpellingGame/README.md

 - The game is a spelling game, where the user has to type the letter that is displayed on the screen.
 <br>

-## What is it & Why are we doing it?
+## What is it & why are we doing it?
 The sign languages - the unique languages which help disabled people to survive and to strive are being ignored. <br>
 Do you know that sign languages have their language family?
 Do you know that sign languages are different depending on the country, just like spoken languages? <br>
 The project is a game in which the users can practice the basic alphabet gestures of American Sign Language. <br>
 Sadly, there are still many sign languages that do not have a lot of publicly available datasets.

 ## Methodology
-We used Edge Impulse, a low code online machine learning platform, to build a machine learning model that can recognize the basic alphabet gestures of American Sign Language.
-We used MobileNet V2 96x96 0.25 because it has the most outstanding performance, ensuring that the model is not overfitting while maintaining the accuracy. <br>
+We used Edge Impulse, a low-code online machine-learning platform, to build a machine-learning model that can recognize the basic alphabet gestures of American Sign Language.
+We used MobileNet V2 96x96 0.25 because it has the most outstanding performance, ensuring that the model is not overfitting while maintaining accuracy. <br>

-We exported this model and connects it with Node.js to build a web application. <br>
+We exported this model and connected it with Node.js to build a web application. <br>

 Then, we used Vue to build the frontend interface. <br>